 Most organisations in today have too many tech systems, a mountain of data and no approved sharing process.
 A common issue faced by Managers' is the task of sourcing useful insights from endless rows of data in a spreadsheet - not an easy task.

-Data is frequently locked in a centralised HRIS with restricted access, leaving the extraction process a painful task.
-Exporting sensitive data in excel format is not secure and can expose your organisation to potential security risks.
+Another challenge faced by companies' is HRIS access restrictions, locking HR data in a centralised system.
+This makes extraction a painful task.
+Exporting sensitive data in excel format can also potentially expose your organisation to security risks.

 Andrew Robb, Manager, OH&S and Information

 Workforce modelling uses role-based security to act as a gatekeeper to an organisation’s sensitive employee data.
 This allows wide and deep access to HR data, wide across the organisation and deep for approved managers.

 Combined with automated workforce analytics, all levels of management can access employee insights in an user-friendly, visual format.
 View department budgets, employment types, leave liability, diversity objectives and talent ratings.
 Use customised dashboards to centralise key metrics and create a consistent management dialogue.

 Want to learn more?
 Read our article explaining the key differences between workforce modelling and HR analytics.